-With regard to the specific factors above:
+Regarding the specific factors above:

-As noted above, the risk-free rate (R_f) applied is the real yield on long-term US Treasuries.
-We use 0.0%, considering conditions after onset of the coronavirus pandemic in 2020.

-- Also discussed above, the US timberland beta (β) is calculated at a relatively low 0.11, and we adjust it to 0.3 for potentially smoothed returns caused by appraisal-based return series.
+- As noted above, the risk-free rate (Rf) applied is the real yield on long-term US Treasuries.
+We use 1.0%, considering conditions in 2022 as inflation rose and interestrate policy responded, intending to quell inflation. - Also discussed above, the $\beta$ is calculated at a relatively low 0.10, and we adjust it to 0.3 for potentially smoothed returns caused by appraisal-based return series.
 However, this reflects US timberland risk in isolation and US market exposure.
-We typically increase beta to a minimum of 0.5 for a non-US asset to account for the comparatively less robust domestic growth and yield models, timber consumption base, exposure of timber prices to export markets and the volatility of transportation economics, and the limited extent and uncertainty of information regarding timberland transactions and investment performance history. - In the case of the subject property, we feel it is prudent to increase beta (β) to 1.0 in total. - The indicated equity risk premium is the same 4.72% applied for a US investment; it is an estimate based on both long-term investment performance history and the current price level of public equities. - We add 2.65% for the country risk premium (RP_c), as indicated by the CDS spread, discussed below. - As already noted, CAPM analysis does not account for subjective items such as reduced liquidity and related high transaction costs associated with private-market assets, which could each add 0-1 percentage points of required return.
-Incorporating these leaves our CAPM analysis indicating a total required annualized return rate of 7.4-9.4% in real (net of inflation) terms.
+We typically increase $\beta$ to a minimum of 0.5 for a non-US asset to account for the comparatively less robust domestic growth and yield models, timber consumption base, exposure of timber prices to export markets and the volatility of transportation economics, and the limited extent and uncertainty of information regarding timberland transactions and investment performance history. - In the case of the subject property, we feel it is prudent to increase $\beta$ to 1.0. - The indicated equity risk premium is the same 4.24% applied for a US investment; it is an estimate based on both long-term investment performance history and the current price level of public equities. - We add 2.56% for the country risk premium (RPc), as indicated by the CDS spread, discussed below. - As already noted, CAPM analysis does not account for subjective items such as reduced liquidity and related high transaction costs associated with private-market assets, which could each add 0-1 percentage points of required return.
+Incorporating these leaves our CAPM analysis indicating a total required annualized return rate of 7.8-9.8% in real (net of inflation) terms.